 The main differences between a military divorce and a civilian divorce are:

-The residency requirements for military divorce are different from the requirements for civilian divorce.
-Under the SCRA, the service member can remain a legal resident of the state they originally lived in, not the state where they are serving, but they can also choose the address of the location where they are stationed as their domicile.
-Determining where to file a military divorce case can be complicated, so you should seek the advice of an attorney.
+The residency requirements for military divorce differ from those for civilian divorce.
+Under the SCRA, the service member can remain a legal resident of the state they originally lived in, not the state where they serve.
+They can choose the address of their stationed location as their domicile.
+Finding the right place to file a military divorce case can be complicated, so it’s advisable to consult an attorney.

-In a military divorce, there are no default judgments.
-This is different from a civilian divorce, where the spouse who wants the divorce can ask the court for a default divorce if the other spouse won’t cooperate.
-Service members are protected from default judgments by the Service Members Civil Relief Act or SCRA.
+There are no default judgments in a military divorce.
+This differs from a civilian divorce, where the spouse who wants the divorce can ask the court for a default divorce if the other spouse won’t cooperate.
+Service members are protected from default judgments by the Service Members Civil Relief Act, or SCRA.

 The service member also has the right to request a stay of at least 90 days to give them time to return from active duty.
-If the service member needs longer than 90 days, they can ask the court for an extension.
+If service members need longer than 90 days, they can ask the court for an extension.
 If the court doesn’t grant an extension, it must appoint an attorney to represent the service member.

 The Uniformed Services Former Spouse Protection Act also applies to any military divorce.
 This act controls the allocation of benefits such as pensions, medical insurance, and base access.
-The benefits a non-military spouse is entitled to are determined by the length of the marriage and the length of the other spouse’s simultaneous military service.
+The benefits a non-military spouse is entitled to are determined by the marriage’s length and the other spouse’s simultaneous military service.

 How Long Does a Military Divorce Take

 The complexities of a military divorce can make the process take longer than a civilian divorce.
 So, how long does a military divorce take?
 That depends.
 If your former spouse cooperates with you and facilitates the process, the only real complication is determining your state of residency, and the process shouldn’t take much longer than a civilian divorce.
-If the divorce is contested or property division is complicated, it can take up to a few years to resolve a military divorce.
+Divorcing in the military involves complex property division issues, and the process can take several years to resolve.

 If a service member cannot attend to a divorce because of their military duties, they have the right to request a stay of at least 90 days.
 If the service member needs longer than 90 days, they can ask the court for an extension.
-If the court doesn’t grant an extension, it must appoint an attorney to represent the service member.
+Should the court not grant an extension, it must appoint an attorney to represent the service member.

 What Happens After Divorce Settlement Agreement is Signed